Multiscale Fisher's Independence Test for Multivariate Dependence: Application to a flow cytometry data set

 For the evaluation, we used flow cytometry samples generated by an antibody panel designed to identify activated T cell subsets.
 We show the results of the dependency analysis on a single illustrative sample with 353,586 cells.
 For the analysis, we separated the markers into a vector of four `basic' markers (dump, CD3, CD4, CD8) and a vector of four `functional' markers (IFN, TNF, IL-2 and CD107).
 The basic markers are used in practice to first identify viable T cells by exclusion using the `dump' and CD3 markers, and then to further partition T cells into CD4-positive (`helper') and CD8-positive (`cytotoxic') subsets.
 The functional markers are used to identify the activation status of these T cell subsets and their functional effector capabilities (IL-2 is a T cell growth factor, IFN and TNF are inflammatory cytokines, and CD107 is a component of the mechanism used by T cells to directly kill infected and cancer cells).

-We applied the \texttt{MultiFIT} algorithm with Holm's multiple testing adjustment.
-Our aim here is to demonstrate \texttt{MultiFIT}'s ability to handle such large data, and so we ran the algorithm exhaustively up to the maximal resolution of 4 - testing 102,416 $2\times2$ tables.
-The execution time of the algorithm in this setting is approximately 5 minutes on a laptop computer utilizing a single 3.00GHz Intel\textsuperscript{\textregistered} Xeon(R) E3-1505M v6 CPU core.
-As the sample size is very large and the data clearly have strong marginal dependencies, \texttt{MultiFIT} identified hundreds of significant tests with $p$-values of machine zero.
-None of \texttt{HHG}, \texttt{DCov} and \texttt{dHSIC} was able to handle this amount of data and all ended in overflow errors.
-See also \textbf{Figure \ref{fig:scaling}} for an illustration of the limits on the amount of data that each of the methods can handle in lower dimensions.
+We applied \texttt{MultiFIT} with Holm's multiple testing adjustment to the data to identifying dependency between the basic and functional markers.
+Our aim here is to demonstrate \texttt{MultiFIT}'s ability to handle such large data and to shed light on the underlying dependency, and so we ran the test exhaustively up to the maximal resolution of 4 - testing 102,416 $2\times2$ tables.
+The execution time of the algorithm in this setting is approximately 5 minutes on a laptop computer utilizing four 3.00GHz Intel\textsuperscript{\textregistered} Xeon(R) E3-1505M v6 CPU cores.

+As the sample size is very large and the data clearly have strong marginal dependencies, \texttt{MultiFIT} identified hundreds of significant tests after multiple testing adjustment.
+Interested readers can run our code for this example in the Supplementary Materials to visualize the identified dependence structures.
+None of \texttt{HHG}, \texttt{DCov} and \texttt{dHSIC} was able to handle this amount of data and all ended in overflow errors. {\bf Figure~\ref{fig:flow_plots}} presents the visualization of the observations in the 20 $2\times 2$ table with the most significant $p$-values using the strategy described in Section~\ref{sec:rotated_circle}.